-- Four-year (or comparable) Education, Arts, Science, or other undergraduate degree in a related field, from a recognized post-secondary institution.
+- Four-year (or comparable) undergraduate degree from a recognized post-secondary institution.

-- At least three years of professional experience in a leadership or management position that is directly related to the GDLTprogram learning outcomes.
+- At least three years of professional experience in a leadership or management* position that is directly related to the MALAT program learning outcomes.

 To be considered for Flexible Admission, applicants would normally require:

-- At least seven years of work experience, with a minimum of two years of professional experience in a leadership or management position, that is directly related to the learning outcomes of the MALAT program.
+- A minimum of seven years of work experience, with a minimum of two years of professional experience in a leadership or management* position, that is directly related to the learning outcomes of the MALAT program.